Distinguished Woman Chemist

 APPLICATION REQUIREMENTS

-CV (maximum TWO pages)
+- CV (maximum TWO pages)

-Summary of Academic Achievement (maximum TEN pages including schemes and figures as well as the corresponding references)
+- Summary of Academic Achievement (maximum TEN pages including schemes and figures as well as the corresponding references)

-Publication List (only published one from Singapore as PI)
+- Publication List (only published one from Singapore as PI)

-Nomination of Two Potential Referees
+- Name and contact details of Two Potential Referees

 Guidelines

 1. Eligibility: An woman chemist who has contributed significantly to one or more of the following: chemical education, chemical research or developmental work in academia, government agencies or industries.
 The award will be granted regardless of race, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.
 Nevertheless, the work should have been done in Singapore for this award.
-The award winner must present a talk at the immediate ChnmSG and should be an active member of SNIC.
+The award winner must present a talk at the immediate ChnmSG or a conference organized by SNIC, and should be an active member of SNIC.
 At the end of the talk, the citation of the award winner will be read out by the chair before the award is presented.

 3. Criteria & Selection Procedure: Apart from the submitted applications, the committee can also invite the eligible candidates directly to apply for this award if necessary.
 If there is no suitable candidate found, the award needed not be presented in that year.